 Having the right drill bit will make all the world of difference.
-Also make sure the bit is sharp.
-Most drill bits will do the work themselves with only a little bit of pressure.
-If you find yourself having to use a lot of force to drill, then it is probably time to throw that bit away and get another.
-Using dull bits can ruin your work and put unnecessary wear and tear on your drill.
+Trying to drill a hole with the wrong bit will be enough to make any sane person go insane.
+Also, make sure your bit is sharp.
+Most drill bits will do the work themselves with only a little bit of pressure from the user.
+If you find yourself having to use a lot of force to drill, then it is probably time to throw that bit away and get another as the bit is dull.
+Not only can dull drill ruin your work, but they put extra strain on your drill.

 Drill Bit Materials